sslarch/sslarch.github.io/content/sessions/SessionI.md

 - general concepts in package development as applied to archaeology (e.g. user interface design, unit testing, continuous integration, software peer review)
 - new packages or significant updates to existing ones

 The session is aimed at both developers, users, and prospective users of scientific programming languages in archaeology.

-A companion workshop on package development for beginners is also planned.
+The SIG is also organising a [companion workshop on R package development](/sessions/workshopi/) for beginners.

-References:
+#### References

-Aldenderfer, Mark.
+* Aldenderfer, Mark.
 1998.
-“Quantitative Methods in Archaeology: A Review of Recent Trends and Developments.”
-Journal of Archaeological Research 6 (2): 91–120.
+"Quantitative Methods in Archaeology: A Review of Recent Trends and Developments." *Journal of Archaeological Research* 6 (2): 91–120.

-Baxter, Rob, N Chue Hong, Dirk Gorissen, James Hetherington, and Ilian Todorov.
+* Baxter, Rob, N Chue Hong, Dirk Gorissen, James Hetherington, and Ilian Todorov.
 2012.
-“The Research SoftwareEngineer.”
-In Digital Research 2012, Oxford.
+"The Research Software Engineer."
+In *Digital Research 2012*, Oxford.

-Kintigh, Keith W. 1987.
-“Quantitative Methods Designed for Archaeological Problems.”
-In Quantitative Research in Archaeology: Progress and Prospects, edited by Mark S Aldenderfer, 126–34.
+* Kintigh, Keith W. 1987.
+"Quantitative Methods Designed for Archaeological Problems."
+In *Quantitative Research in Archaeology: Progress and Prospects*, edited by Mark S Aldenderfer, 126–34.
 Newbury Park, CA: Sage.

-Kristiansen, Kristian.
+* Kristiansen, Kristian.
 2014.
-“Towards a New Paradigm: The Third Science Revolution and Its Possible Consequences in Archaeology.”
-Current Swedish Archaeology 22 (4): 11–34.
+"Towards a New Paradigm: The Third Science Revolution and Its Possible Consequences in Archaeology." *Current Swedish Archaeology* 22 (4): 11–34.

-Schmidt, Sophie C, and Ben Marwick.
+* Schmidt, Sophie C, and Ben Marwick.
 2020.
-“Tool-Driven Revolutions in Archaeological Science.”
-Journal of Computer Applications in Archaeology 3 (1): 18–32. https://doi.org/10.5334/jcaa.29.
+"Tool-Driven Revolutions in Archaeological Science." *Journal of Computer Applications in Archaeology* 3 (1): 18–32. https://doi.org/10.5334/jcaa.29.